Prayush09/shazoom/README.md

 - Socket function will be in websockets
 - Server function include ensuring calls to the core algo, DB and back and relaying data with socket functions.
 - Main function will ensure that the application data is stored appropriately on the running VM, and invoking the server.

+## 20th Dec 2025

+- Completed the frontend, integrated spotify and youtube and fully functional backend!
+- Need to integrate somemore functions into the frontend before I push to prod!